viorel-anghel/pgdump-kubernetes/README.md

 If you uninstall the helm chart, the PVC won't be deleted, as a safety measure for you.
 If you re-install it, the old PVC and postgres data will be used.

-## Kubernetes basic yamls
+## Kubernetes pod

-I have decided to use dedicated volumes for dumps so first we'll need to create a PVC, see the file `pvc.yml`.

-Then, we'll create a deployment (in fact, a simple pod will suffice) which can be used to test the dump script or to do restores.
-Looking at the file `deployment.yml`:
+I created a simple pod plus a volume to test the script functionality.

-- all the objects created (pvc, deployment, cronjob) will have the same name, in this case `mypg-pgdump`
+Those are the files for this step: `pvc.yml`, `pod.yml`.
+Some notes on the pod:
-- using the volume created by PVC
+- is using the volume created by PVC
 - the init container is used to fix some owner/permissions on the directory where the volume is mounted. this is necessary since the container is not running as root but as user 1001 (due to the inherited Docker image).
 On KIND, this directory has 777 permissions but on other clusters, after mount, the directory is owned by root with 755 mode.
 - the main container is using environment variables to set everything and for the postgres password is referencing the secret created by the helm above

-After you create the PVC and the deployment, you can test things:
+I have repetead the container build and the pod creation and test many times until I was happy with the result:

 ```
 kubectl apply -f pvc.yaml
-kubectl apply -f deployment.yml
+kubectl apply -f pod.yml
 kubectl -n pg-helm get pods

-# note the mypg-pgump-... name above and use it in the next command
-kubectl -n pg-helm exec -ti mypg-pgdump-6cdfc4c966-kq6j2 -- bash
+kubectl -n pg-helm exec -ti mypg-pgdump -- bash
     # now you are 'inside' the container
     /pgdump.sh     # this will run the backup
     ls -la /data   # this will show the dumps
     exit
 ```

-If this is working. everything is ok and you can proceed with the cronjob.
-Otherwise, you can use various debug commands inside the mypg-pgdump pod.

-## The cronjob
+## Deployment and cronjob

+The skeleton of the pod can now be used to create a deployment and a cronjob.
+Both are pretty simple once you have the pod tested and working.
+All the objects (pod, pvc, deployment, cronjob) will have the same name, in this case `mypg-pgdump`.

+For deployment, see the file `deployment.yml`.
+Starting from the second `spec:` is exactly the yaml from the pod.

+Apparently we would not need a deployment as long as we use `replicas: 1` but the advantage of the deployment over pod is Kubernetes will 'keep the pod alive', even if nodes in cluster are restarted or deleted.
+Also is easier to do version upgrades.

 Kubernetes has a dedicated object for cronjobs and this is pretty similar with a Deployment.
 Look at the file `cronjob.yml` where in the `spec` section you will recognize most of it.
 Only the `schedule` and `restartPolicy` are new.

 The schedule syntax is the same as the standard Unix cron daemon (no surprise here).
 You may change the `schedule:` line to see some results faster.